 - Contact the Society of St. Andrew and let us know you’re interested in leading the program in your neighborhood, community, or congregation.
 We can connect you with resources to make this program easy to manage.

 - Present the program to your friends, neighbors, or congregation and seek their support in helping share good food with your neighbors in the greatest need.

 - Invite other backyard gardeners and growers in your community or congregation to share their surplus produce throughout the summer months.

 - Decide on an easily accessible location in your community.

 - Decide on a day of the week that growers can drop off their surplus.

 - Place jars or baskets on the table with the produce, for love offerings.

 - Invite neighbors, friends, and members of your congregation to take produce for their use.
 Encourage them to take only a quantity that they can reasonably consume within a few days and ask those who take produce to leave a love offering in the jar or basket for The Society of St. Andrew.

 - At morning’s end, have a designated person gather any remaining produce and take it directly to a designated recipient agency for their use in feeding the hungry.
 Make a list of what is taken, and in what quantities on the form provided.
-Please send the lists to the Society of St. Andrew on a monthly basis, so we can measure the impact of your program.
-(For help in locating an agency able to receive donated produce, contact your local SoSA Regional Office.)
+Last but not least, please send your lists to The Society of St. Andrew monthly, so we can help you measure the impact of your efforts!
+(If you want help locating an agency to receive donated produce, contact your local SoSA Regional Office.)

 Any funds collected should be sent to: